Registrar

 Created with Sketch.

 Placement examinations are used to determine the level of each student’s abilities in music history, music theory, aural skills and other subjects related to specific majors.
-A new student can place out of remedial courses and/or required courses by excelling in these exams.
-Placing out of a course will allow greater flexibility in his/her coursework.
-Poor performance on these tests can extend study and/or require more credits to graduate.

-The theory curriculum at the school stresses the interdependence of theoretical skills and performance.
+• The theory curriculum at the school stresses the interdependence of theoretical skills and performance.
 Based on this premise, placement examinations determine that student’s levels of skill in harmony, counterpoint, form and analysis, dictation, and sight-singing.
 These examinations are to be taken only once.

-For graduate students whose placement exams indicate some deficiencies but a reasonable knowledge of undergraduate theory and aural skills, the department offers various courses which complete the these requirements at Manhattan School of Music.
+• For graduate students whose placement exams indicate some deficiencies but a reasonable knowledge of undergraduate theory and aural skills, the department offers various courses which complete the requirements at Manhattan School of Music.
 These courses do not count toward the cumulative credit needed to graduate with the master’s degree.

-All Piano majors take a keyboard skills exam, which includes sight-reading at the keyboard.
+• All piano majors take a keyboard skills exam, which includes sight-reading at the keyboard.
 Non-piano majors are required to take a piano exam which includes reading at sight and the demonstration of the following skills: major and minor scales, chord progressions, triads and inversions, harmonization, transposition, and sight-reading.

 Questions?